Alxit0/document-repo-service/delivery4/improvements.md

 - **Server Verifies the Client's Signature**: The server checks the client's signature using the client's stored public key, authenticating the client.

+## Db refactor

+The refactor involved the deletion and modification of certain tables.

+These tables were identified as unnecessary because their concepts and purposes were duplicated elsewhere in the database.